 - user profiles for sellers and buyers

-- in-app messaging and notifications
+- in-app messaging and push notifications

-- geolocation for matching with providers
+- real-time geolocation for matching with providers

 All in all, the customer-facing marketplace app is how most people envision any marketplace app.
 However, as we’ve already established, there are more pieces of this puzzle: you need to consider the core engine part to orchestrate the app.
 But wait, there’s more.